"The use of starvation as a weapon of war is a war crime," U.N. secretary-general says

 No plans to evacuate the starving

 A U.N. source traveling in Thursday’s convoy to Madaya said there were no plans to evacuate from that city the 400 residents whom U.N. officials had said needed treatment urgently.
 Instead, doctors and nutritionists with the convoy will treat those cases, the source said.

 Michele J. Sison, deputy permanent U.S. representative to the United Nations, described a hellish situation on the ground in Madaya in which only two doctors, without a hospital, are trying to treat residents.

 Food that is available is sold at “exorbitant” prices, she said.
 For example, a kilogram of rice costs $200.

 “Civilians who have tried to escape or find food have been killed or injured by anti-personnel mines and sniper fire by pro-regime forces,” Sison said at the Security Council meeting.

-The civil war in Syria is nearing its five-year mark, with the brutal regime pitted against rebels.
-The terrorist group ISIS has taken over large swaths of the country and neighboring Iraq.
+The civil war in Syria is nearing its five-year mark, with the brutal regime of President Bashar al-Assad pitted against rebels.
+The terror group ISIS has gained large swaths of the country and neighboring Iraq.